R3Conclave/conclave-core-sdk/docs/docs/kds-rest-api.md

 key specification.
 Access to a public key is not subject to constraints.

-This allows a client to firstly attest to the validity of the KDS to obtain trust in the KDS, then to request a public key whereby an Application Enclave can only get the private key material for the same key specification if it meets the constraints defined by the client.
-An Application Enclave that obtains the key material can then generate a Curve25519 private key corresponding to the public key, establishing a cryptographic link between the client and the enclave.
+This allows a client to firstly attest to the validity of the KDS to obtain trust in the KDS, then to request a public key whereby an application enclave can only get the private key material for the same key specification if it meets the constraints defined by the client.
+An application enclave that obtains the key material can then generate a Curve25519 private key corresponding to the public key, establishing a cryptographic link between the client and the enclave.

 `PUT /public`